Corallus-Caninus/Rot_Net/README.md

  representation expression.
- It is possible to reduce this to 4 bit or even binary but this risks losing expressivity and rewriting the architecture e.g: sigmoid requires some amount of plasticity/representation/domain (for lack of a better term). this also is the word size for most architectures.
+ It is possible to reduce this to 4 bit or even binary but this risks losing expressivity and rewriting the architecture e.g: sigmoid requires some amount of plasticity/representation/domain (for lack of a better term-- it would not be as expresive). this also should be limited by the smallest word size for the architecture which is generally x8 bits.

 3. *precision*.
 No loss from mantissa as found in FP networks that have representation loss/redundancy that isn't really modelled with the matrix math